BLOG

 Reverse Exchange

 In 1990, when the exchange regulations were under consideration by the IRS during a year-long comment period, many people asked the IRS to include rules for when a taxpayer needed to acquire, or face losing, a replacement property prior to the sale of the relinquished property.
 In other words, when the sequence of closings was “reverse” from normal.
 Although the 1991 regulations did not provide guidance on the subject, the IRS indicated that it would consider providing such rules in the future.
 In 2001, such rules were issued.
 Those regulations suggested several different ways for a taxpayer to effectively preserve the ability to acquire the target replacement property prior to the sale of the relinquished property.
-These techniques continue to be very popular to this day by way of a Reverse The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange or Parking The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange
+These techniques continue to be very popular to this day by way of a A Reverse Exchange is typically conducted under the safe harbor established in Rev Proc 2000-37.
+These are "parking arrangements" where either: (i) a property is purchased and "parked" as a potential replacement property for the benefit of a specific taxpayer by an exchange accommodation title holder until such time as the taxpayer arranges for the transfer of the relinquished property to the ultimate transferee in a simultaneous or deferred exchange; or (ii) a taxpayer transfers the relinquished property to be "parked" by an exchange accommodation title holder in exchange for immediately receiving the replacement property, and the exchange accommodation title holder later transfers the relinquished property to the ultimate transferee Reverse Exchange or Parking Exchange.

 Build-to-Suit/Improvement Exchanges